pfrommerd/insteon-terminal/README.md

     emacs -nw init.py

-5) See if it compiles:

-    ant compile

-6) Start the terminal:

-    ant run
+5) Run the insteon terminal (this should compile when run the first time)

+    ./insteon-terminal

+(Alternatively you can run ./insteon-terminal -g to start it in GUI mode)

 Getting the serial terminal to work under java / rxtx can be tricky.
 Make sure you have the correct port name configured in init.py and that you have read/write permissions to the port (usually this involves adding yourself to the plugdev group and logging out/back in for the changes to take effect).

-7) If all goes well a window will pop up, and you will see the following text:
+6) If all goes well you will see the following text:

     Insteon Terminal
     Python interpreter initialized...